kitten guide

 • Available at: Pet stores, PetDirect, specialty retailers

-• Best for: Owners who want NZ-sourced, minimal-ingredient food
+• Best for: Owners who want NZ-sourced, short-ingredient food and don’t mind the cost

 🥉 Best value: IAMS Kitten